 Import from Deployment Configuration Dialog

-The dialog box is available only when the PHP and Remote Hosts Access plugins are installed and enabled.
-The plugins are not bundled with IntelliJ IDEA, but they can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
+The dialog is available only when the PHP and Remote Hosts Access plugins are installed and enabled.
+The plugins are not bundled with IntelliJ IDEA, but they can be installed from the JetBrains plugin repository as described in Managing Plugins.
 Once enabled, the plugins are available at the IDE level, that is, you can use them in all your IntelliJ IDEA projects.

 The dialog box opens when you click the Import button on the toolbar of the Servers page.